lamzin-andrey/personalsite/j/sources/adminauth/views/b4confirmdialog/readme.md

 ## About

 This confirm component Vue 2 for use it with Vue 2 (Vue 2.5.17).
+Styling bootstrap 4.
 It use bootstrap 4 and template SB Admin https://startbootstrap.com/previews/sb-admin-2/

 ## Usage